 Things began looking up a year later when I started dating the man who is now my husband.
 He celebrated my successes and came with me to visits.
 He loved the girls and wanted to be a family, so we moved into the shelter together.

 When I had my son, we were able to raise him together for two years without incident, and I attended workshops on co-parenting with an abusive ex and on self-care.
 Yet my daughters remained in foster care.

 My pregnancy was high-risk.
 I suffered from diabetes and edema (swelling).
 I was put on bed rest and didn’t do services or visit my kids for most of the pregnancy.

 When my daughter was born, the hospital found THC in my system and she was taken from me.
 The next day, a worker went by my place and said that I didn’t have enough food and my house was unkempt.
 She removed my son.

 I was broken.

-In February 2018, ve years into my case, the agency led to terminate my rights to my oldest daughters and stopped me from seeing them.
+In February 2018, five years into my case, the agency filed to terminate my rights to my oldest daughters and stopped me from seeing them.
 They are now 7 and 5, and are being freed for adoption in June.
 It kills me that I can’t see them until they’re 18.

 But I’m trying to stay positive for my younger kids.
 I have a new agency, and it’s been different.
 They’ve understood that the inconsistencies in my life come from the trauma I’ve suffered.

 My new worker helped me to tailor my service plan to what’s going on in my life and set clear steps.
-She printed it out and attached resources that she felt might bene t me.
+She printed it out and attached resources that she felt might benefit me.

 When I let an ex back into my life and he hurt me, she didn’t judge me.
 She helped me set a new path and nd comprehensive DV counseling that helped me to see that he was manipulating me with money and the promise of love.
 I learned to recognize the tactics abusers use to get you to stay.